flatironinstitute/nemos/docs/index.md

 `nemos` (NEural MOdelS) is a statistical modeling framework optimized for systems neuroscience and powered by [JAX](https://jax.readthedocs.io/en/latest/).
-It streamlines the process of creating and selecting models, through a collection of easy-to-use methods for feature design.
+It streamlines the process of defining and selecting models, through a collection of easy-to-use methods for feature design.

 The core of `nemos` includes GPU-accelerated, well-tested implementations of standard statistical models, currently focusing on the Generalized Linear Model (GLM).